ericvaladas/beryl-sdk/README.md

 # beryl-sdk

-TypeScript SDK for building Dark Ages tools.
+TypeScript SDK for Dark Ages tools that run in the browser.
 Connects to a local Beryl agent over WebSocket, discovers running game clients, and exposes an API for reading/writing packets, walking the character, reading files, and reading/writing process memory.

 ## Install